Sculpture Art Park, Polokwane

 Polokwane was once known as Pietersburg, a stronghold of the then-ruling white Afrikaner group known as the Boers – so there are still many statues celebrating the deeds of various Boer leaders.

-But as you wander around the city’s Sculpture Art Park, pay special attention to 2 sets of sculptures.
-The fact that they occupy space in a single park is culturally significant, for they celebrate the music of 2 former rival groups: the Africans and the Boers.
+But as you wander around the city’s Sculpture Art Park, pay special attention to two sets of sculptures.
+The fact that they occupy space in a single park is culturally significant, for they celebrate the music of two former rival groups: indigenous African people and the Boers.